It’s been five days since a mob took the United States Congress hostage in a violent act of insurrection. And Donald Trump is still president.

 How did we get to a place where so many people are so in thrall to one man?

-I’ve been reading up on parasocial interactions and relationships.
+I’ve been reading up on parasocial interactions and relationships to try and understand the hold he has over them.
 That’s the fancy psychological term for when a person feels like they’re in a relationship with a media figure.

 For example, I’m parasocially convinced that Chrissy Teigen and I are best friends because I love her tweets so much.
 That’s why I (and many others) felt real grief when she lost her pregnancy last year.
 We were taking on the emotions of someone who feels like a friend, despite the relationship being entirely one-sided.

 Parasocial relationships are why old ladies stand up in church to ask for prayers for soap opera characters.
-The consistent exposure to personalities and characters begin to seem like real interaction—the lines between reality and media blur.
+The consistent exposure to personalities and characters begins to seem like real interactions—the lines between reality and media blur.

 Social media creates even more intimacy because it breaks the fourth wall, so to speak.
 A tweet or a Facebook post feels like a direct appeal.
 You think the poster is talking to you specifically.
 If the person responds to comments, it builds the sense that the whole interaction is a real conversation and you are part of it.